mdfkbtc/veles/README.md

 The Travis CI system makes sure that every pull request is built for Windows, Linux, and macOS, and that unit/sanity tests are run automatically.

-### Manual Quality Assurance (QA) Testing

-Changes should be tested by somebody other than the developer who wrote the code.
-This is especially important for large or high-risk changes.
-It is useful to add a test plan to the pull request description if testing the changes is not straightforward.